OceanGPT/OceanGPT/README.md

 1. Input your query.
 2. Choose the generation hyparameters.
 3. Run and get code.

+## Fine-tuning OceanGPT for Building Customized QA Applications

+This tutorial is based on the open-source OceanGPT·Cangyuan large model, the EasyDataset open-source tool, and the Llama Factory open-source tool, covering the following key steps:

+*   Model Acquisition
+*   EasyDataset Data Engineering
+*   Domain Fine-tuning with Llama Factory
+*   Building a Web Application
+*   User Usage and Effect Validation

+This guide provides a practical engineering solution to help you quickly build a professional Q&A system for the maritime domain.
+Fine-tuning requires only 22GB of VRAM, making it usable on an NVIDIA GeForce RTX 3090.
+During deployment, int4 quantization technology is used to reduce VRAM usage to about 8GB.
+For detailed setup instructions and usage examples, see the [CustomQA_CN.md](https://github.com/zjunlp/OceanGPT/blob/main/CustomQA_CN.md)|[CustomQA_EN.md](https://github.com/zjunlp/OceanGPT/blob/main/CustomQA_EN.md).

 ## Using MCP Server for Sonar Image Caption